MicrosoftDocs/dataexplorer-docs/data-explorer/integrate-matlab.md

 To use MSAL.NET to perform user authentication in MATLAB:

-1. Download the [Microsoft Identity Client](https://www.nuget.org/packages/Microsoft.Identity.Client) and the [Microsoft Identity Abstractions](https://www.nuget.org/packages/Microsoft.IdentityModel.Abstractions) packages from Nuget.
+1. Download the [Microsoft Identity Client](https://www.nuget.org/packages/Microsoft.Identity.Client) and the [Microsoft Identity Abstractions](https://www.nuget.org/packages/Microsoft.IdentityModel.Abstractions) packages from NuGet.

 1. Extract the downloaded packages and DLL files from *lib\net45* to a folder of choice.
-In this guide, we will use the folder *C:\Matlab\DLL*.
+In this guide, we'll use the folder *C:\Matlab\DLL*.

 1. Define the constants needed for the authorization.
 For more information about these values, see [Authentication parameters](kusto/api/rest/authenticate-with-msal.md#authentication-parameters).